kengonakajima/luajit-mysql/README.md

 MySQL binding for LuaJIT with FFI
 ====
+Using FFI, pure Lua. so you don't have to build when install.
+(still requires libmysqlclient dynamic link object in environment)

 How to Use
 ====
-see test.lua
+See test.lua that includes hello world examples and tests on variables.

 Requirements
 ====
- - OSX: libmysqlclient.dylib
+ - OSX: libmysqlclient.dylib (tested on mysql 5.1.59)
- - Linux: (not implemented yet)
+ - Linux: (not tested yet)

 Limitations
 ====